sybrew/the-seo-framework/readme.txt

 	* **Filters:**
 		* When using custom meta title or meta description filters, they may not be processed for the meta input fields.
 			* Fixing this requires restructuring the custom title and description methods with flags.
+	* **Redirects:**
+		* We're not detecting whether a redirect will loop back to the current page.
+			* To do this accurately, we need to predict whether the endpoint leads to any of the plausible endpoints WordPress supports.
+This is expensive on your CPU.
+			* WordPress' rewrite system also has autocompletion, among other features, that will force us to follow the redirect internally before sending it out.
+			* And last but not least, we can't detect wether a query parameter is handled further by other systems embedded, like translation plugins.
+			* To resolve all of the above, we could send a custom "Redirect by" and "Redirecting to" headers, and test for that to prevent a loop.
+Unfortunately, these headers are volatile when WordPress or other plugins take over (multiple endpoints, autocompletion, etc.), nullifying this effort.
+			* To conclude, just make sure you don't point the redirect URL to the page itself.
+		* We're not detecting whether redirects are initiated on post-as-archive pages, like the blog page, or the WooCommerce product page.
+			* Redirecting such pages may cause unexpected behavior on subsequent endpoints that rely on these pages as their base points.
+			* This also accounts for many other pages, like those, which are based on a custom field or shortcode.

 **For translators:**